-Slip disc or disc herniation is most common spinal disorder.
+Slip disc or back disc herniation is most common spinal disorder.
+Slip disc meaning is protrusion of part of the disc in spinal canal causing pressure on spinal cord and nerves.
+Also, as body perceives disc material as foreign material and fights against it.
+This leads to inflammation around spinal nerves.
+A slipped disc can cause varying amount of symptoms ranging from minimal pain to emergency situations with loss of power in extremities and bowel-bladder control depending upon the size of the slipped sic and various other factors.
 It mainly affects elderly patients; however, younger people can also get affected.
-This slipped part of the disc puts pressure on spinal cord.
-Also, as body perceives disc material as foreign material and fights against.
-This leads to inflammation around spinal nerves and irritates them.
-A slip disc can cause varying amount of symptoms ranging from no-minimal pain to emergency situations with loss of power in extremities and bowel-bladder control depending upon the size of the slipped sic and various other factors.

-Intervertebral disc is made up of inner gel like substance, called nucleus pulposus and outer strong cloth like woven layer, called annulus fibrosus.
-In slip disc, nucleus pulposus comes out through a rent in annulus fibrosus and compresses the spinal cord and spinal nerves.
-There are different grades of disc prolapse as seen on MRI:
+Intervertebral disc is made up of inner gel like substance, called nucleus pulposus and outer strong cloth like woven layer, annulus fibrosus.
+In slip disc, nucleus pulposus comes out through a rent in annulus fibrosus causing intervertebral disc herniation, which compresses the spinal cord and spinal nerves.
+There are different grades of disc herniation as seen on MRI:

-- Disc Bulge/ Disc Protrusion: In mild cases, there is thinning and bulging of annulus with nucleus only pushing it from inside creating a bulge in spinal canal.
+- Disc Bulge/ Disc Protrusion: In mild cases, there is thinning and bulging of annulus causing disc bulge in spinal canal.
 In these cases symptoms are usually mild as pressure on spinal cord is minimal.
-Majority of these cases get better with medical treatment.
+Majority of these cases get better with nonsurgical treatment.

 Primary cause of slip disc is age related degeneration (chronic wear and tear).
 This causes loss of water content of the disc material (dessication) leading to loss of it’s shock absorbing capabilities.
 Patients who are overweight and who have poor lifestyle (wrong posture, long sitting, inactivity) are more prone to develop these degenerative changes.
-Occasionally, acute injury and accident also can lead to disc prolapse.
+Occasionally, acute injury and accident also can be the cause of disc prolapse.

-A disc herniation can be totally asymptomatic, especially if the size of protruded disc is small.
-However, in majority of the cases a slipped disc causes varying amount of symptoms depending upon size of disc protrusion, duration of pressure on nerves and nerve’s response to the pressure.
+A disc herniation can be totally asymptomatic, especially if the size of disc herniation is small.
+However, in majority of the cases, the slipped disc causes varying amount of symptoms depending upon size herniated disc, duration of pressure on nerves and inflammation around the nerve.
 Initially, patients will feel pain at the site of disc prolapse (neck in case of cervical disc prolapse, upper back in case of thoracic disc prolapse and lower back in lumbar disc prolapse).
 When spinal nerves in the vicinity starts getting affected, pain and tingling-numbness in the extremities (radiculopathy) which may lead to loss of sensation or loss of muscle power in severe cases.
-In extreme situation with sudden and severe pressure on spinal cord, patient might loose bladder-bowel control also, which requires urgent spinal cord decompression surgery to prevent permanent damage to the spinal cord.
+In extreme situation with sudden and severe pressure on spinal cord, patient might lose bladder-bowel control also, which requires urgent spinal cord decompression surgery to prevent permanent damage to the spinal cord.
 A disc prolapse in cervical and thoracic spine can also cause rigidity in the body (spasticity) with loss of balance.

 Slip Disc Diagnosis: